 Road Trip from Philly to Virginia

-Come with us on a road trip from Philadelphia to Virginia’s melting pot!
+Come with us on a weekend outing from Philadelphia to Virginia’s melting pot!
 The journey from Philadelphia is approximately 170 miles, roughly 2.5 hours away by car.
 Hop on I-95 southbound pass through Delaware, Maryland, and Washington DC.
 Chris Coles, a friend of ours, lives in the area of Falls Church.
 The neighborhood is known as Seven Corners, where Arlington, Falls Church, Mclean, Fairfax, Annandale, Bailey’s Crossroads and Tyson Corner intersect.
-Chris happens to live right across the street from Eden Center, a large Vietnamese strip mall aka ‘Little Saigon’, a place you want to go for Authentic Vietnamese food outside of Vietnam.
+One of the most popular places in Virginia is the Eden Center, a large Vietnamese strip mall aka ‘Little Saigon’, a place you want to go for Authentic Vietnamese food outside of Vietnam.